gathoni-k/Notion-Nextjs/README.md

 # Tech Stack

-* NextJs 15 app router
+- NextJs 15 app router
-* React-markdown for markdown rendering
+- React-markdown for markdown rendering
-* Lucide React for icons
+- Lucide React for icons
-* Tailwindcss and Shadcn/ui for styles
+- Tailwindcss and Shadcn/ui for styles
-* Shiki for markdown synatx higlighting
+- Shiki for markdown syntax highlighting
+- Notion JS client and react-notion-x
+- Vercel for automated git synced deployments

 ## Getting Started for forkers